graphile/worker/website/docs/worker-events.md

   "worker:getJob:empty": { worker: Worker };

   /**
-   * When a worker is created
+   * When a worker faces a fatal error, for example it was unable to inform the
+   * database that it had completed/failed a job.
    */
   "worker:fatalError": { worker: Worker; error: any; jobError: any | null };